HoangLeXuan/IndependentStudy/README.md

 ## Models Used

-- Multivariate Logit Model
+- RFE Logit model
-- Deep Learning Logit Model
+- Logit Lasso Regression Model
-- Probit Model
+- K-nearest Neighbors (K-n) Model
 - Random Forest Model
-- K-nearest Neighbors (K-n) Model
+- Deep Learning Logit Model

 Each model is tailored with a subset of variables to enhance prediction accuracy while addressing statistical issues like multicollinearity and overfitting.